jpquast/protti/README.md

                               frac_change = 0.05,
                               n_replicates = 4,
                               n_conditions = 2,
-                              method = "random_effect",
+                              method = "effect_random",
                               additional_metadata = FALSE)

-# The method "random_effect" as opposed to "dose-response" just randomly samples the change of significantly
+# The method "effect_random" as opposed to "dose-response" just randomly samples
-# changing peptides for each condition.
-They do not follow any trend and can go in any direction.
+# the extend of the change of significantly changing peptides for each condition.
+# They do not follow any trend and can go in any direction.
 ```

 #### Clean and Normalise Data